Staff

 Her research interests include criminal justice policy, risk assessment, and improving the measurement of performance metrics and outcomes in criminal justice.
 Dr. Harbinson has been invited to speak on evidence-based practices, applied criminal justice research, and cybercrime.
 She has published research on parole, corrections, risk assessment, white-collar crime, and cybercrime in journals such as Criminal Justice and Behavior, Journal of Crime and Justice, Criminal Justice Studies, and European Journal of Probation.

 Her research experience includes quantitative analysis exploring the role of prison-based substance abuse treatment programs in preventing post-incarceration substance use among clinic clientele and qualitative analysis exploring the role of gender among community court staff and clients and its impact on compliance rates.
-Her research interests include plea bargaining, corrections, recidivism, rehabilitative programming, alternatives to incarceration, and issues related to race and gender in crime.
+Her research interests include pretrial outcomes, plea bargaining, sentencing, rehabilitative programming, and issues related to race and gender in the criminal justice system.

 Samuel Choi, PhD, Research Analyst